FOSSEE/online_test/README.md

     user.
 Users can potentially write output into these that can be used for checking later.

- 1. As admin user you can visit http://host/exam/monitor  to view results and user data interactively.
+ 1. As Moderator user you can visit http://host/exam/monitor  to view results and user data interactively.
 You could also "grade" the papers manually if needed.